Theodore Dog Breed Characteristics

 Chestnut, white, cream, fawn, chocolate, tricolour

-Their crossbreed nature means that their physical traits and characteristics can vary a good deal between each Theodore puppy, even within the same litter.
-However, they are generally kind and gentle, and they are sensitive to human emotions.
+As a crossbreed, Theodore puppies can display a wide range of physical traits and characteristics, even within the same litter.
+However, they generally exhibit kind and gentle temperaments and are sensitive to human emotions.

 Height